petsc/petsc/doc/faq/index.rst

 General
 =======

-How Can I Subscribe To The PETSc Mailing Lists?
+How can I subscribe to the PETSc mailing lists?
 -----------------------------------------------

 See mailing list :ref:`documentation <doc_mail>`

-Any Useful Books On Numerical Computing?
+Any useful books on numerical computing?
 ----------------------------------------

 `Bueler, PETSc for Partial Differential Equations: Numerical Solutions in C and Python